vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 escalating to other options such as testing.
 I also plan to continue to investigate other possibilities and see if there are easy tests or no-regret advice I can follow for those.

+## Open questions

+* Do I continue to abstain from all these foods until I feel a lot better and/or get a clearer diagnosis?
+Or do I try some of them to see if they worsen symptoms?

+  Foods in question: sauerkraut, lentils, peas, broccoli

+* How should I think about exercise?
+My plan right now is to basically resume exercise if I feel like it.

+* Should I get more blood tests done that are relatively low-cost and don't require a prescription, even if they are unlikely to flag anything?
+For instance, a comprehensive metabolic panel (CMP) and complete blood count (CBC).
+I got both of these in April as part of the urgent care visit.

+* Should I get some longer-term blood tests done that I had been planning to do around this time, or wait till I feel better?
+For instance, lipid profile, insulin, HbA1c, Vitamin D3 and B12, omega-3.

+* Any other blood tests to do?

 ## General evolution